autoSteve/acMqtt/README.md

 If you don't care for integrating Philips Hue, Panasonic or Airtopia, then don't deploy those scripts.
 For AC/environmental devices the LUA AC/ENV code can stay there in 'MQTT send receive' and will just be unused.

+**Note**: Automation controller firmware >= 1.10.0 <= 1.14.0 contain a bug that requires *Hue final work-around* to be used.
+This is fixed in 1.15.0+, so use *HUE final*.

 **Note**: A change to the discovery behaviour has been made to accommodate a non-breaking change in HA 2023.8, which will become breaking in 2024.2.
 CBus devices are now created using a blank entity name to end up with a sole entity for each device, in line with the HA naming standards.

-~~Note that some of my scripts require automation controller firmware 1.10.0+.
-Also note that 1.10.0 and 1.11.0 contain a bug where event-based scripts that are set to not execute during ramping actually do, and this has significance for Hue ramping.
-See issue #10.
-So if you're on v1.6.0 then these scripts are un-tested.~~ **Note**: A work-around script is provided for HUE final to address a firmware bug in v1.10.0+.
-See issue #10.
-As of writing this bug is still not fixed, years after being reported by me.
-Event-based scripts execute during ramping regardless of the setting.

 ## About errors